13 Tips for the Best Easter Egg Hunt EVER!

 The Easter egg hunt! 🐣

-I love seeing people (yes, kids and adults!) racing around to find the eggs.
+After hosting at least a dozen hunts over the past 20 years, I STILL love seeing people (yes, kids and adults!) racing around to find the hidden eggs.
 It cracks me up (pun intended!) to see how focused the hunters are as they search high and low for their quarry.

 Whether you create an egg hunt in the backyard for your family or surprise friends with an egg hunt that you leave on their front lawn (it was early in the pandemic!
 I wanted to share some cheer with friends! 😀), it's a fun activity you'll be glad you did.